TL;DR

 Formerly known as Google My Business.
 The single most important profile for many businesses, such as plumbers or roofers who live from GBP.
 In a hypothetical extreme situation, if I choose between working on the GBP or the website, I might choose GBP.
 It is also the "profile" that feeds Google Maps.

 UTM tag all the links - I add the company's services as products, an excellent optimized and appealing image, a good description, and a link back to the site.
 Do the same for your services or products.
-Ensure no setting, option, or paragraph - called business attributes - is not left out.
+Ensure no setting, option, or paragraph - called business attributes - is left out.

 Pro tip: I've used Claire’s UTM tagging spreadsheet for years.

 Pro tip: enable your Google Business Site.
-Although they have hidden this option, go edit your business information, under the contact tab, just below where you put your actual website address, you will see the option of managing this Google Business site which is fed with the info from your profile - photos, posts, etc.
+Although they have hidden this option, go edit your business information, under the contact tab, just below where you put your actual website address, you will see the option of managing this Google Business site, which is fed with the info from your profile - photos, posts, etc.

 Local Directories & Citations